 Donna Figurski 1:08:44

 So you, you know, things didn’t evolve.
-And they evolved around brain injury, basically, because that’s where my focus in my life.
+And they evolved around brain injury because that’s where my focus in my life is.
 Yes.
-If I can do anything to help anybody, if I can let them know that they’re not alone.
+If I can do anything to help anybody, I can let them know that they’re not alone.
 Like I felt and like you said you felt in 2010.
 Yeah, I just think that’s why we do what we do.
 I mean, I’m saying that’s what I do.
 And I think that’s why you’re doing it too.

 Bill Gasiamis 1:09:14

 Yeah, kind of fell for me.
 Things evolved in the same kind of way.
-And usually, it’s just because I took advantage of an opening spontaneously, something came up.
+Usually, it’s just because I took advantage of an opening spontaneously, and something came up.
 Yeah, let me give that a try.
-And then from that something came up and evolved and emerged.
+And then from that, something came up and evolved and emerged.

 Bill Gasiamis 1:09:31

-The book that I’m writing came out of that exact situation like you, I had no intention of ever writing a book ever about anything.
-And then I went to a particular course that a colleague of mine, friend of mine mentor of mine, put together and it was about modeling excellence and how do you model excellence in a particular field in your chosen field.
+The book that I’m writing came out of that exact situation like you, I had no intention of ever writing a book about anything.
+Then I went to a particular course that a colleague of mine, a friend of mine mentor of mine, put together and it was about modeling excellence and how you model excellence in a particular field in your chosen field.